Agency Documents & Compliance

 Is your payroll eligible to pay the Apprenticeship Levy?

 In considering the terms of the legislation, we need to be precise and note at the outset that Section 109 prohibits recovery from your “earnings” which is not the same as from “payments made to a worker” or taxable salary.

 To date, we have not had, nor do we currently have open, any investigations by HMRC.
-Please do take a moment to read through this page which gives access to our Agency Documents & Compliance information, please do get in touch.
+Please do take a moment to read through this page, and then if you would like access to our Agency Documents & Compliance information, please do get in touch.